- Sweet Thai Chili Peanut Butter

-- Vegetables (in photo: carrots, water chestnuts, onions, tomato, bean sprouts)
+- Vegetables (ex: carrots, water chestnuts, onions, tomato, bean sprouts)

 - Minced garlic